mgwalker/mgwalker.github.io/src/index.md

 won't ever be more here than just this.
 It's the links below that are cool.

 - [Personal README](/readme)
+- [Things I've contributed to](/work) - I've been a federal civil servant for over sixteen years.
+I decided to reflect on what I've done with my time.
 - [Pottery projects](/pottery-projects) - My pottery projects
 - [When is going to snow?](/next-snow) - Uses location data from your browser or a user-supplied ZIP code to look for the next snow in your forecast.